marcopaganini/coolsites/README.md

 ## ❤️  Health & Exercise

+* [Eat this Much](https://www.eatthismuch.com/): Create a personalized meal plan based on your food preferences, budget, and schedule.
 * [Muscle Wiki](https://musclewiki.com): Choose muscles on a body diagram and see videos on how to exercise them.
 * [Noises Online](http://noises.online): Decompress from your day with relaxing sounds.